-The themes of alienation, abandonment, and fear of death, developed in Like Blood in Water, the first book of The Placebo Effect Trilogy, are picked up in the second book, The Future of Giraffes, which is devoted to the topic of childhood.
-A boy takes a nap during a family picnic and finds himself all alone on waking up.
+The Future of Giraffes is the second installment to Yuriy Tarnawsky's Placebo Effects Trilogy, devoted to the topic of childhood.
+All five mininovels use negative text-gaps of vital information, forcing the reader to become the book's co-author and fill in the gaps with personal experience.
+The stories center around topics of alienation, abandonment, and fear of death, exploring themes developed in the first book, Like Blood in Water.
+In The Future of Giraffes, a boy takes a nap during a family picnic and awakens to find himself all alone in the world.
 A cognitively impaired savant boy decides he has had enough of living and trudges off to his grave.
-A boy leaves his hometown called Blood City in search of one like Menton after his mother's funeral.
-Another boy is kept imprisoned in a quarry in a barbarous experiment of survival.
-Still another one dreams of turning into a rat to hide in a wall so as not to be hurt by people when his parents are gone.
+A young boy is forced to leave his hometown of Blood City in search of one like Menton after his mother's funeral.
+Another boy is kept imprisoned in a quarry, subjected to a barbarous experiment of survival.
+Lastly, a boy dreams of transforming into a rat to hide in a wall, hoping not to be hurt by people when his parents are gone.

 About the Author, Yuriy Tarnawsky